IgorMotorin/rest-client-app/README.md

 - Localization with `next-intl` (English + Russian JSON files)
 - Project folders aligned with suggested structure (`components/`, `services/`, `store/`, `i18n/`)
 - `.gitkeep` added to keep empty dirs under version control
+- Note: Global CSS variables for colors are included, but these are not final — we can decide together on the exact palette and global styling.

 ## ❌ Not yet